 COVID 19-vaccines are effective at protecting people from getting seriously ill, being hospitalized, and even dying.

-The protection COVID-19 vaccines provide decreases over time, especially for certain groups of people.
-For this reason, CDC recommends everyone ages 5 years and older stay up to date with their vaccines, which includes getting boosters when eligible, for the best protection against COVID-19.
+The protection COVID-19 vaccines provide decreases over time, and we recommend everyone 5 years and older stay up to date with their vaccines and boosters.

 Be On Time: